 Within the NIST CSF, a Framework Core is a set of cybersecurity activities and references that is common across critical infrastructure sectors and organized around particular outcomes.
 The Framework Core comprises four types of elements: Functions, Categories, Subcategories, and Informative References.

 Functions: One of the main components of the Framework, Functions provide the highest level of structure for organizing basic cybersecurity activities into Categories and Subcategories.
 The five Functions are Identify, Protect, Detect, Respond, and Recover.

 Categories: The subdivisions of a Function into general groups of cybersecurity outcomes closely tied to programmatic needs and particular activities.
 Examples of Categories include Asset Management, Access Control, and Detection Processes.

 Subcategories: The subdivision of a Category into specific outcomes of technical and management activities.
 Think of subcategories as outcome-driven statements that provide considerations for creating or improving a cybersecurity program.

 Examples of Subcategories include:

 - Notifications from detection systems are investigated

-Framework Profiles.
-Profiles are an organization’s unique alignment of their firm’s requirements and objectives, risk appetite, and resources against the desired outcomes of the Framework Core.
+Profiles are an organization’s unique alignment of its firm’s requirements and objectives, risk appetite, and resources against the desired outcomes of the Framework Core.
 Profiles can be used to identify opportunities for improving cybersecurity posture by comparing a current profile (the “as is” state) with a target profile (the “to be” state).